 The Last Ninja Soundtrack (C64), Ben Daglish / Anthony Lees, 1987

-The Commodore 64 is home to more than a few legendary titles and The Last Ninja is no doubt part of that select group.
-However, its development turned out to be an unexpectedly protracted affair after the initial group of developers – Budapest’s SoftView – were unable to make progress on the project.
-System 3’s Mark Cale took the code back to London, with the game’s engine then rewritten for the C64 by John Twiddy.
+The Commodore 64 is home to more than a few legendary titles, and The Last Ninja is no doubt part of that select group.
+However, its development turned out to be an unexpectedly protracted affair after the initial group of developers – Budapest’s SoftView – could not make progress on the project.
+System 3’s Mark Cale took the code back to London, with the game’s engine rewritten for the C64 by John Twiddy.
 Cale’s vision for the project was an ambitious one.
 He envisaged an isometric ninja adventure that would create a far more expansive world for gamers to explore than what your regular C64 game accomplished.
 Blending exploration, adventure elements and arcade-style combat, The Last Ninja struck a chord with both critics and the masses, going on to sell about four million copies (according to Cale) and kicking off a massively successful franchise.

-The developers’ willingness to provide their composers with such as a prime opportunity to unleash their talents did not go unrewarded – although that statement comes with a qualifier.
+The developers’ willingness to provide their composers with such a prime opportunity to unleash their talents did not go unrewarded – although that statement comes with a qualifier.
 In short, Lees’ compositions are strong enough, but compared to Daglish’s masterpieces, they do fall a bit short.
 Lees’ melodic material relies more overtly on pentatonic clichés, while his rhythms are less flexible and sometimes border on monotonous.
 Similarly, while Lees does a decent job at shaping his lengthy compositions, there’s not the same sure-footed sense of development and sheer scale that Daglish imbues his tracks with.
 A good example is the strangely bouncy close of “Lower Level Loader” after the low-key moodiness that preceded it.
-Again, what Lee delivers is a fairly impressive debut – but he’s in the unenviable situation of having to compete with what is some of the best 1980s game music ever written.
+Again, what Lee delivers is a reasonably impressive debut – but he’s in the unenviable situation of having to compete with what is some of the best 1980s game music ever written.

-The Last Ninja soundtrack continues such subtle, confident mood building continues on “Wastelands In-Game”, which opens with only a brief pentatonic figure backed by heavy bass drones that are suitably foreboding.
+The Last Ninja soundtrack continues such subtle, confident mood-building continues on “Wastelands In-Game”, which opens with only a brief pentatonic figure backed by heavy bass drones that are suitably foreboding.
 It takes the composition a little while to get going, but Daglish strikes gold when he introduces a dramatically rising and falling glissando melody that establishes an irresistible sense of otherworldly drama.
-Things get even better when Daglish harmonises this melody in chromatic progressions whose unearthly pull creates not just a powerfully melancholy mood, but something even more rarefied.
+Things get even better when Daglish harmonises this melody in chromatic progressions whose unearthly pull creates not just a powerfully melancholy mood but something even more rarefied.
 This is music that is alien yet grand, anchored by a melody whose sheer breadth and unusual tones carry listeners away into a mystical realm like some arcane tidal wave.

-It’s these tracks that showcase Daglish’s virtuoso handling of the C64 sound hardware most obviously – but even more impressive might be those of his compositions that combine such epic adrenaline rushes with “Wasteland Loaders”’s capacity for world building.
+It’s these tracks that showcase Daglish’s virtuoso handling of the C64 sound hardware most obviously – but even more impressive might be those of his compositions that combine such epic adrenaline rushes with “Wasteland Loaders”’s capacity for world-building.
 “Palace Gardens In-Game” dares to open with nothing but one minute of gong strikes and a skittish, high-pitched melody – and yet the cue never loses listeners’ interest.
 Of course, the track eventually mutates into The Last Ninja soundtrack’s densest piece, capped off with a note-shredding guitar solo.
-“Lower Level In-Game” is the soundtrack’s best marriage of frantic impulses and Cinemascope-sized scene setting.
+“Lower Level In-Game” is the soundtrack’s best marriage of frantic impulses and Cinemascope-sized scene-setting.
 Initially, pensive melodies are set against unusually heavy rhythms.
-Their calm determination sets the scene for the cue’s spectacular conclusion as frenzied arpeggios burst forth to lift up escalating melodies as they spiral higher and higher – a moment of breathless perfection and flawless complexity that perfectly concludes a masterpiece.
+Their calm determination sets the scene for the cue’s spectacular conclusion as frenzied arpeggios burst forth to lift escalating melodies as they spiral higher and higher – a moment of breathless perfection and flawless complexity that perfectly concludes a masterpiece.

 - 01 - Wastelands Loader Daglish, Ben / Lees, Anthony 5:01